The Terrace Gardens in June 2021. Photo by Sue Lannon.

 Know before you go

-- If you have possible Covid symptoms or have been exposed to someone with Covid, please postpone your visit.
+- Vaccinated visitors are no longer required to wear masks indoors as of March 7, in accordance with university health policies.
+If you have possible Covid symptoms or have been exposed to someone with Covid, please postpone your visit.

 - University parking at Duke Gardens is $2 per hour.
 Please see this page for more information.